JohnKendrick/PDielec/Examples/QE/Urea/README.md

 The is example uses the pwscf.xml file to provide the information needed for pdgui.
 The program ignores the log files completely.
-The program uses pwscf.xml and urea.ir.dynG to provide the information it needs. urea.ir.dynG provides the Born charges, the dynamical matrix and the optical permittivity.
+The program uses pwscf.xml and urea.ir.dynG to provide the information it needs. urea.ir.dynG provides the Born charges, the dynamical matrix and the optical permittivity, pwscf.xml provides the rest.

 | **File**          | **Description**                                                           |